The Water Production Division consists of the following sub-divisions:

 The Water Transmission sub-division:

 This sub-division is responsible for pumping and storage of water in order to maintain adequate pressure in the distribution system at all times.
 The system consists of 4 high-service pump stations, six elevated storage tanks with a total capacity of 8.5 million gallons, and nine ground storage reservoirs with a total capacity of 42.5 million gallons, and 120 miles of transmission pipeline.
-Seven full-time and two part-time employees are responsible for operating and maintaining these facilities.

 The Surface Water Treatment sub-division:

 This sub-division is responsible for the treatment processes necessary to produce potable water, which complies with all Federal and State drinking water standards.
 The City is one of eleven member cities of the Canadian River Municipal Water Authority (CRMWA).
 The City has a current allocation from CRMWA of 11.550 billion gallons of water per year.
 CRMWA obtains its water from Lake Meredith and its well field in Roberts County.
 The Osage Water Treatment plant, located south of 34th Avenue on South Osage Street and has a treatment capacity of 70 million gallons per day.
 A reservoir with a capacity of 480 million gallons of untreated water has also been constructed for peak demand periods.
-Twenty-nine full-time employees operate and maintain the plant and reservoir facilities.

 The Surface Water Treatment sub-division has 2 main locations of operation: